Wolven531/summ_auto_py/README.md

 1. `cd website`
 1. Run `python3 manage.py shell`

-#### NOTE: To view what SQL statements a migration will generate and run: `python3 manage.py sqlmigrate polls 0001`
+#### NOTE: To view what SQL statements a migration will generate and run: `python3 manage.py sqlmigrate mons 0001`

 #### NOTE: To check for any issues in the project: `python3 manage.py check`